 - 6. It is therefore necessary for the applying institution to conduct a detailed assessment of the relevant RMBS and provide the relevant information for the MA to consider its application.
 An application without the required detailed assessment will not be considered. - 7.
 Any application for inclusion of RMBS under the LCR or LMR will be carefully assessed by the MA.
-Where necessary, the MA may attach conditions to an approval, such as imposing a maximum limit for the inclusion of a certain issue, or the entire portfolio, of RMBS by an institution as HQLA (or liquefiable assets), if this is warranted by the circumstances of the case.
+Where necessary, the MA may attach conditions to an approval, such as imposing a maximum limit for the inclusion of a certain issue, or the entire portfolio, of RMBS by an institution as HQLA (or liquefiable assets).

-Contents Glossary Home Introduction ----------------- ---------- ------------- --------------
+Contents Glossary Home Introduction ontents Gloss Introduction ------------------------------------- --------------- --------------